rileymullins/TFlex/README.md

 ### Optional arguments

 - `--workers`
-  Number of parallel worker processes for peak calling (default: all CPUs).
+  Number of parallel worker processes for peak calling (default: 10).
 - `--sample_barcode_dist_threshold`
   Maximum Hamming distance allowed for correcting sample barcodes (default: 2).
+A value of 2 means that only sample barcodes that have ≤ 2 mismatches from the sample barcode are assigned to the whitelisted sample barcode.
 - `--srt_bc_dist_threshold`
-  Maximum Hamming distance for SRT-barcode (UMI) clustering (default: 1).
+  Maximum Hamming distance for SRT-barcode clustering (default: 1).
+A value of 1 means that only SRT-barcodes with ≤ 1 mismatches from each other will be grouped.
 - Additional advanced parameters for peak calling (see script source for defaults and descriptions):
   - `--pvalue_cutoff`, `--pvalue_adj_cutoff`, `--min_insertions`, `--minlen`, `--extend`, `--maxbetween`, `--minnum`, `--lam_win_size`
+  - It is recommended to leave these parameters at the default values.
+  - The purpose of these parameters is to define all regions of concentrated fragments for subsequent SRT-barcode-based peak boundary definitions and donwstream analysis.
+  - Fragment peaks with <5 fragments following SRT barcode correction are considered noise and discarded from the analysis.

 ---